 Once we have abandoned (past tense verb) our old way of life we are called to abandoned (adjective) worship.
 What is abandoned worship?
 When abandoned is used as an adjective it means shameless; thus we have shameless worship.

 God is calling us, his bride, to a life of abandonment; to set aside all inhibitions we have about the way we live and respond to his love.
 God is calling for abandonment when we get up every morning and go about our daily lives (Luke 9:23).
 He is calling for abandonment every time we gather with believers to worship him.
 No more “playing it safe.”
-It’s time to be reckless with our lives and with our worship.
 It’s time for the bride of Christ to leave it all on the field.

 Have you made a commitment to live a life of abandoned worship?
 Have you “left it all out on the field”?